bbauska/LFS173x/README.md

 credentials, and verifiable credential exchange requires a ledger, we'll look at ledgers in the next section.

-## Chapter 3 Overview -- Running a Network for Aries Development {#chapter-3-overview-running-a-network-for-aries-development .unnumbered}
+## Chapter 3 Overview -- Running a Network for Aries Development

 In the last chapter, we learned all about the Aries agent architecture and the key components of an agent: the controller and framework.
 We